xk1234/tp/docs/UserGuide.md

 Format: `find {n/NAME_KEYWORD [NAME_KEYWORD]... [t/TAG_KEYWORD [TAG_KEYWORD]...] | t/TAG_KEYWORD [TAG_KEYWORD]... [n/NAME_KEYWORD [NAME_KEYWORD]...]}`

-<div markdown="span" class="alert alert-primary">:bulb: **Tip**: Run this command to control the affected contacts for commands that acts on ones the app displays</div>
+<div markdown="span" class="alert alert-primary">:bulb: **Tip**: Run this command to control which contacts are affected by commands that act on ones which the app displays</div>

 * `NAME_KEYWORD` is a **single word** searching only name. e.g. In `n/Hans Bo` both `Hans` and `Bo` are keywords
 * `TAG_KEYWORD` is a **single word** searching only tags. e.g. In `t/downline customer` both `downline` and `customer` are keywords